pscally1005/pscally1005.github.io/_posts/delete/2025-06-26-diy-yogurt.markdown

 - almond milk
 - homemade
 - copycat
 Description: If you need <a href='/misc/dairy#yogurt'>yogurt</a>, and you need it, like, <i>right now</i>, then here a dumb substitution for you.
 I've attempted to quickly "reverse engineer" <a href='/misc/dairy#yogurt'>plain nonfat greek yogurt</a>.
 The result is a product as similar to <a href='/misc/dairy#yogurt'>greek yogurt</a> as you can reasonably get in 5 minutes.
-It has the exact same nutrition facts, as shown in the table below, as well as a similar tangy and mildly sweet flavor
+It has the exact same nutrition facts, as shown in the table below, as well as a similar tangy and mildly sweet flavor.
 Instructions:
 - Mix together all ingredients in a bowl, as use as you would use <a href='/misc/dairy#yogurt'>yogurt</a> I guess
 Notes: